yashmodi9998/MyFitnessTracker/README.md

 // GET: Users/Edit/5

-Form for updating the entry of user
+Form for updating the entry of the user

 // POST: Users/Update/5